WANdisco/wandisco-documentation/docs/quickstarts/preparation/get-started-with-fusion.md

 ## Next steps

 Choose one of these options and follow the tailored guides to prepare, install, and test your environment.

+### Skills required

+These guides assume you have:

+* Basic Linux skills.
+* Knowledge of your Cloud and/or Hadoop environment.

 Refer to the **Operation** guides for instructions on how to use the user interface.